TeamNewPipe/website/README.md

 - announcement
 - talk
 - download
+- pinned

 Every post which has the `announcement` category will also be shown in `press/announcements/`.

+Posts with the `pinned` category appear on the right sidebar as _Also interesting_.

 New categories can be implemented via an extra HTML page named `categoryName.html` and placed in `blog/`.
 The new page should look like this: